msmdev/geno2phenoTB/docs/cli-usage.rst

 Run Mode
 --------

-This mode is used to predict the resistance of Mtb.
-The primary command is "run", which has several options:
+This mode is used to predict atibiotic resistance of Mycobacterium tuberculosis.
+The primary run command has several options:

 .. code-block:: console